jiten14/jitone-ai/README.md

 ## Changelog

+Jitone AI follows semantic versioning:

+- **v1.0.0**: Initial release.

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

 ## Contributing

 Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for details.

+## FAQ
+- **File upload previews not loading after generating Image.**
+Ans.- Make sure that the APP_URL variable in your .env file matches the domain you're using to access your app from, including the protocol (http or https).

 ## Security Vulnerabilities & Support